DonBatman/minetest-3d_armor/README.md

 Depends: 3d_armor, technic

 Adds hazmat suit to 3d_armor.
-It protects rather well from fire (if enabled in configuration) and radiation, and it has built-in oxygen supply.
+It protects from fire (if enabled) and radiation* Also features a built-in oxygen supply for underwater breathing.

-Requires technic mod.
+*Requires patched version of [minetest-technic](https://github.com/minetest-technic/technic/pull/275) to have any effect.

 [mod] 3d Armor Stand [3d_armor_stand]
 -------------------------------------